volexity/one-extract/README.md

-# OneNoteExtractor
+# OneNote Extractor

 This is a quick Python script for extracting files and metadata from `.one` files.
 At the time of the creation (2023-01-20) of this script there appear to be no Python scripts that can extract files or metadata from objects

 ## Installation

-To install OneNoteExtractor, we recommend using something like this:
+To install OneNote Extractor, we recommend using something like this:

-`cd /path/to/onenoteextractor/ && python -m pip install .`
+`python -m pip install one-extract`

 ## Usage as a library